Professor of Management

 Dan Stewart is an Associate Professor of Management.
 He received his Ph.D. and M.A. from Stanford University.
-His research interests are in the fields of organization theory and economic sociology.
-His journal publications have also been focused on Native American entrepreneurship.
-Prior to entering academia, Dan was a health services administrator for the U.S. Army, where he managed major healthcare initiatives for the largest community hospital in the Department of Defense.
+His research appears in leading social science journals such as American Sociological Review, Organization Science, and American Indian Culture and Research Journal.
+Many of his publications have been focused on Native American entrepreneurship.
 In addition to his academic activities, Dan is a small business owner and serves as a board member for various commercial ventures and Native American organizations.
+He is a graduate of the SBA's Emerging Leaders Initiative.
 In his spare time, he enjoys playing old-time fiddle music and spending time with his friends and family.

 The Organizational Selection of Status Characteristics: Status Evaluations in an Open Source Community